Skip to content Skip to navigation Skip to footer

 For Off-Road trails, you can pick trails specific to your vehicle, or select "All Off-Road Trails."
 For Snow trails, all trail types are selected by default.

 5. Tap the map to drop a waypoint or search for a location to choose where the ride will begin.
-Note: Start and end points can be on or off the actual trail, but must be within 500 meters of a trail for routing to work.
+Note: Start and end points can be on or off the actual trail, but they must be within 500 meters of a trail for routing to work.

 6. Add the destination or another stop.
 Repeat this step until your route includes all the stops you desire.